AmauryDM/twitter-dataflow/tutorial/sequence-6.md

 ## Final result in HBase

-To check the result in HBase, go to the `hbase shell` window that is opened from the creation of the database and execute the following command.
+To check the result in HBase, go to the HBase shell window that is opened from the creation of the database and execute the following command.
 ~~~
 scan 'tweets_sentiment'
 ~~~